keirthana/anbox-cloud-docs/howto/troubleshoot/troubleshoot-instance-failures.md

 ## Images not available

-*Applies to: Anbox Cloud Appliance*
+*Applies to: Anbox Cloud, Anbox Cloud Appliance*

 > I completed the installation and initialization process correctly.
 When I try creating an instance, I don't see any available images.